ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

 assisted Indigenous people in building families, communities and Nations since time immemorial.

-In *Embers* (2016), Richard Wagamese discusses the phrase "All my relations".
-All my relations, he writes "points to the truth that we are all related, that we are all connected, that we all belong to each other" (p.34).
-Within this, as he explains, the most salient concept is the word "all", and that this relationship includes:
+In *Embers* (2016), Richard Wagamese discusses the phrase “All my relations”.
+All my relations, he writes “points to the truth that we are all related, that we are all connected, that we all belong to each other” (p.34).
+Within this, as he explains, the most salient concept is the word “all”, and that this relationship includes:

 > Not just those who look like me, sing like me, dance like me, speak
 > like me, pray like me or behave like me.
 ALL my relations.
 That means